menu

 Living in Cumberland

 Cumberland is a medium-sized town located in the state of Rhode Island.
-With a population of 36,382 people and seven constituent neighborhoods, Cumberland is the seventh largest community in Rhode Island.
+With a population of 36,382 people and seven associated neighborhoods, Cumberland is the seventh largest community in Rhode Island.

 Also of interest is that Cumberland has more people living here who work in computers and math than 95% of the places in the US.

-Cumberland is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Cumberland is a great place for families with children to consider.
+First of all, many other families with children live here, making Cumberland a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Cumberland has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Cumberland’s overall crime rate is lower than average for the country.

 The most common language spoken in Cumberland is English.
 Other important languages spoken here include Portuguese and Spanish.